34 Cozy Small Camper Interior Ideas for Stylish and Comfortable Adventures

 10. Wall Decals

 Wall decals offer a creative and non-permanent way to decorate your camper van.
-These stick-on designs come in various styles, from nature-inspired motifs to geometric patterns.
+These stick-on designs come in a variety of styles, ranging from nature-inspired motifs to geometric patterns.
 They’re easy to apply and remove, making them perfect for renters or those who often change their decor.

 Decals can add personality to plain walls without the commitment of paint or wallpaper.
 They’re lightweight and don’t take up precious storage space.
 Some campers use decals to create focal points or to define different areas within their van.
 Every taste has a decal, from inspirational quotes to world maps.